MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/enhanced-console-session.md

 This article provides information on how to configure enhanced console session in System Center Virtual Machine Manager (VMM).

 Console connect in VMM provides a way to connect to the VM without a network connection to it.
 For information on deploying VMM console, see [install VMM console](install-console.md).
-In System Center 2016 Operations Manager, the console connect in VMM supported only basic session where clipboard text can only be pasted through the **Type Clipboard Text menu** option.
+In System Center 2016, the console connect in VMM supported only basic session where clipboard text can only be pasted through the **Type Clipboard Text menu** option.

 ::: moniker range=">=sc-vmm-2019"